Developer Guide

 Alternative 1 (current choice):

-if the type is the same even if the case is different).- Pros:
+Type::equalsmethod ignores case (returnsTrueif the type is the same even if the case is different).- Pros:

 - Prevents user from accidentally adding a duplicate

-with the same value forType
+OrderItemwith the same value forTypebut different case.

 - Prevents user from accidentally adding a duplicate